cakephp/docs/en/controllers.rst

-When a request is made to a CakePHP application, CakePHP's :php:class:`Cake\\Routing\\Router` and :php:class:`Cake\\Routing\\Dispatcher` classes use :ref:`routes-configuration` to find and create the correct controller.
+When a request is made to a CakePHP application, CakePHP's :php:class:`Cake\\Routing\\Router` and :php:class:`Cake\\Routing\\Dispatcher` classes use :ref:`routes-configuration` to find and create the correct controller instance.
 The request data is encapsulated in a request object.
 CakePHP puts all of the important request information into the ``$this->request`` property.
 See the section on :ref:`cake-request` for more information on the CakePHP request object.

 Controller Actions
 ==================